Published Sep 3, 2024

 What is a Common Cold?

 A cold is an upper respiratory infection that affects your nose, sinuses, and throat.
-It’s known as the common cold” due to the ease the viruses spread—according to the Centers for Disease Control and Prevention, each year, the average adult will likely experience 2 to 3 colds.
+It’s known as the common cold” due to the ease the viruses spread—according to the American Lung Association the average adult will likely experience 2 to 3 colds each year.

 There are 200 different cold virus strains that can cause the infection, and the viruses easily spread through contact or the air.